-Knowing that he is safe means you can keep your distance.
-This might mean you chop some vegetables at the kitchen counter while Baby stacks plastic bowls on the floor nearby, or that you fold laundry beside Baby while he works on a puzzle.
-But independent play at this age doesn’t mean that you can leave him alone to do other things – instead, you’ll want to be relaxed and trusting while you observe from a distance.
-After all, you’re Baby’s secure ‘home base’ so he can check in with you if he needs to.
+Knowing that they are safe means you can keep your distance.
+This might mean you chop some vegetables at the kitchen counter while Baby stacks plastic bowls on the floor nearby, or that you fold laundry beside Baby while they work on a puzzle.
+But independent play at this age doesn’t mean that you can leave them alone to do other things – instead, you’ll want to be relaxed and trusting while you observe from a distance.
+After all, you’re Baby’s secure ‘home base’ so they can check in with you if they need to.

 - Kenneth R. Ginsburg.
 “The Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds.”
 Pediatrics.
 119(1): 182-191.
 January 2007.
 Retrieved August 16 2017. http://pediatrics.aappublications.org/content/119/1/182.